 Who is The West Grantham Academy St John’s SENDCo?
 (Special Education Needs and Disabilities Co-ordinator)

 Mrs Emily Mann is our Trust SENCo and co-ordinates SEND across both sites.
-However, overall responsibility for SEND lies with the Acting Headteacher.
+However, overall responsibility for SEND lies with the Head of Primary Academy.
 The types of SEND provided for are:

 - Communication and interaction